You are seeing this page because you are using an unsupported browser.

 Please update your browser:

 Version 10 and later

 At Manchester Airports Group, we are dedicated to ensuring that our websites can be accessed and enjoyed by everyone.
-We are fully committed to meeting the provisions of the Disability Discrimination Act (DDA).
+We are fully committed to meeting the provisions of the Equality Act 2010.

 We make every effort to ensure our communications are accessible to people with special needs, including those with visual, hearing, cognitive and motor impairments.

 We are working to continually improve the accessibility of our online offering, but if you experience difficulties using this website, please don’t hesitate to contact us.

 We have striven to make this website compliant with priority 1 and 2 guidelines of the W3 Web Content Accessibility Guidelines.